mrgoonie/devpocket-contabo/docs/API_ENDPOINTS.md

 - **Status:** 204 No Content

 ### POST /api/v1/environments/{environment_id}/start
-Start an environment by powering on the droplet
+Start an environment by powering on the VPS instance
 - **Authentication:** Required
 - **Returns:** Success message
 - **Note:** Environment must be in stopped state
-- **Mechanism:** Uses DigitalOcean API to power on the droplet
+- **Mechanism:** Uses Contabo API to power on the VPS instance
 - **Benefits:** Preserves all data and configuration, maintains IP address

 ### POST /api/v1/environments/{environment_id}/stop
-Stop an environment by powering off the droplet
+Stop an environment by powering off the VPS instance
 - **Authentication:** Required
 - **Returns:** Success message
 - **Note:** Environment must be in running state
-- **Mechanism:** Uses DigitalOcean API to power off the droplet
+- **Mechanism:** Uses Contabo API to power off the VPS instance
-- **Benefits:** Preserves all data, no billing for powered-off droplets (only storage)
+- **Benefits:** Preserves all data, reduced billing for powered-off VPS instances

 ### POST /api/v1/environments/{environment_id}/restart
 Restart an environment